This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Homemade Ornaments – There were some conflicting opinions on this but the majority said no thanks to homemade ornaments for their personal tree.
 Although, one teacher said this was her favorite thing!

-Homemade Food – While teachers reported to love personalized gifts, there were mixed reviews on homemade food (particularly baked goods).
+Homemade Food – While teachers reported loving personalized gifts, there were mixed reviews on homemade food (particularly baked goods).
 While some said it was the most thoughtful gift they’ve received, others said they usually don’t end up eating it.

 We hope these ideas give you some tracks to run on, but the bottom line is probably to know thy own teacher.